Code-Institute-Submissions/thecoffeepalate/README.md

 https://www.sucafina.com/emea/origins/vietnam?price=EUR

 ### **Acknowledgments**
+To accomplish this website I have used some content from [Stackoverflow](https://stackoverflow.com/questions "Stackoverflow") community, to whom I would like to thank for all the suggestions and content made publicly available.

+Also, some parts of the code have been based on the content available in [W3Schools](https://www.w3schools.com/ "W3Schools") and [Bootstrap](https://getbootstrap.com/ "Bootstrap") that allowed me attain the final result.

-I would like to thank my mentor, [Anna_Villanueva](https://github.com/annavillanueva "Anna Villanueva Github page"), for all the inputs and guidance throughout the past months.
+A big thank you to my mentor, [Anna_Villanueva](https://github.com/annavillanueva "Anna Villanueva Github page"), for all the inputs and guidance throughout the past months.

 To my friends and familiy that took time to test and re-test the website and for their valuable recommendations.

-Last but for sure not the least, a special thanks to my wife-to-be, Anouk, for all the suggestions, inputs, testing and above all for the extreme patience shown during this journey.
+Last but for sure not the least, a special thanks to my wife-to-be, Anouk, for all the suggestions, inputs, testing and above all for the extreme patience and support shown during this journey.

 Thank you all!